tungdop2/RedTeam/README.md

-# Innerworks Subnet: Improved Security Through Decentralized Innovation
+# RedTeam Subnet: Improved Security Through Decentralized Innovation

 ## Overview
-The Innerworks Subnet is a decentralized platform designed to drive innovation in cybersecurity through competitive programming challenges.
+The RedTeam subnet by Innerworks is a decentralized platform designed to drive innovation in cybersecurity through competitive programming challenges.
 The subnet incentivizes miners to develop and submit code solutions to various technical challenges, with a focus on enhancing security.
 These solutions can be integrated into real-world products to improve their security features.

 ![Overview](https://github.com/user-attachments/assets/3ccf6007-6d7f-47c4-b3a6-9f8791dc00d3)